Alfa Romeo 1750 Berlina: 1750 Berlina

-The 1.8-litre engined 1750 series cars were introduced by Alfa Romeo in 1968.
+The 1.8-litre 1750 series cars were introduced by Alfa Romeo in 1968.
 The 1750 Berlina four-door notchback saloon was presented to the international press in January 1968 in Vietri sul Mare (Salerno), together with the 1750 GT Veloce coupé and Spider Veloce.
 Some days later it was displayed at the Brussels Motor Show.

 The 1750 Berlina was based on the existing Giulia saloon, which continued in production.
 The 1750 was meant to top the saloon range, above the 1300 and 1600 cc versions of the Giulia.
 In the United States, however, the Giulia saloon ceased to be available and was entirely replaced by the 1750 Berlina.
 The 1750 entered full production in South Africa in early 1969, later complemented by the 2000.

-In contrast to the Giulia, the 1750s had reworked bodywork and bigger engine, shared many parts with other concurrent models in the Alfa Romeo range, but sold many fewer units during their production span.
+In contrast to the Giulia, the 1750s had reworked bodywork and a bigger engine, shared many parts with other concurrent models in the Alfa Romeo range, but sold many fewer units during their production span.

-The 1750 bodyshell had a longer wheelbase than the Giulia, and revised external panels, but it shared many of the same internal panels.
+The 1750 bodyshell had a 60 mm longer wheelbase than that of the Giulia, and revised external panels, but it shared many of the same internal panels.
 The windscreen was also the same.
 The revisions were carried out by Bertone, and while it resembled the Giulia some of that vehicle's distinctive creases were smoothed out, and there were significant changes to the trim details.
-The car's taillights were later used on the De Tomaso Longchamp.
+The car's taillights were later used on the De Tomaso Longchamp and Maserati Khamsin.
+They were also installed on some Alfa Romeo Junior Z, De Tomaso Pantera, Maserati Ghibli and late-model Lamborghini Espada.

 The car has a 1779 cc twin-carb engine and hydraulic clutch.
 The 1.8 L engine produced 118 PS with two twin sidedraught carburettors.
 For the US market the 1750 was equipped with SPICA fuel injection.
 In November 1969 the 1750 received some minor changes, including side blinker lights at front, a wood-rimmed steering wheel, and top-hinged pedals.
 This model is referred to as the second series.

 In 1971, the 1750 Berlina was fitted with an experimental three-speed ZF automatic gearbox.
 The model designation was 1750A Berlina.
 According to official Alfa Romeo archives, 252 units were produced with very few surviving to this day.
 Some of 1750A Berlina didn't have the model plate with production date embossed.
 The automatic gearbox wasn't well-suited to the four-cylinder motor due to baulky shifting and ill-chosen gear ratio.
 Because of this, its fuel consumption was frighteningly high and acceleration was a bit too slow.

 During 1971 the 1750 series was superseded across the Alfa Romeo range by the 2000 series; at the top of the saloon line, the 1750 Berlina gave way to the 2000 Berlina.
 Some 83 final 1750 Berlinas were assembled in 1972.
 A direct replacement in the 1.8-litre saloon class came that same year, in the form of the all-new Alfa Romeo Alfetta.